vishandi/tp/docs/UserGuide.md

 * If TIME is not specified, it will be considered as a full-day event.
 * If DURATION is specified, TIME also needs to be specified.
 * If TIME is specified but not DURATION, the DURATION will be defaulted to 2 hours.
+* DATE should be in "YYYY-MM-DD" format
+* TIME should be in "HH:MM" format
 * DURATION should be in one of the following formats, where X and Y are integer values representing the hours and minutes respectively(not case-sensitive):
   * XHYM
   * XHY